gracecox/2016-01-18-leeds-bash/exercises/shell-01.md

 ```
 1. Prints fructose.dat, glucose.dat, and sucrose.dat,
    and the text from sucrose.dat will be saved to a file called xylose.dat.
+2. Prints fructose.dat, glucose.dat, and sucrose.dat,
+   and the text from all three files would be concatenated and saved to a file called xylose.dat.
+3. Prints fructose.dat, glucose.dat, sucrose.dat, and xylose.dat,
+   and the text from sucrose.dat will be saved to a file called xylose.dat.
+4. None of the above.
 ```

 ## Loops 3